HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Attachment Due Date

-The Due Date for attachment is communicated in the `Task.restriction.period`  element.
-Note that `Task.restriction.period.end` is the due date representing the time by which the attachments should be submitted.
+The Payer communicates the due date for submitting the attachment in the `Task.restriction.period` element.
+Note that `Task.restriction.period.end` is the due date representing the time by which the Provider should have submitted the attachments.

 ~~~
 {% include_relative includelines filename='cdex-task-example19.json' start=122 count=5 linenumber=true %}